Service Descriptions and Levels

 - Small groups affected

-- Few users affected.
+- Few users affected

 Many training courses are provided and advertised by central IT Services.
 MSD IT has no resources to run its own training courses, however it may from time to time arrange outside trainers to run courses not otherwise available.
 These will be charged at cost.
 MSD IT is open to suggestions for other courses that could be run in a similar way.

-Line of reporting
+GOVERNANCE and Line of reporting

 MSD IT reports to the Divisional IT committee, which in turn reports to the Divisional Board and the Dean of Medical Sciences.
 The Director of MSD IT Services reports to the Medical Sciences Division's Head of Risk and Commercial Strategy.
+The Associate Head of Division for Digital and Information also has oversight of MSD IT Services' operations.